Charles B. Schudson: Career

+Shudson was an unsuccessful candidate in the 1996 Wisconsin Supreme Court election.

 Throughout and following his judicial career, Schudson served on the faculties of Marquette University Law School, University of Wisconsin Law School, the National Council of Juvenile and Family Court Judges, and the National Judicial College.
 For Lawrence University, he has served as the “Law and Literature Scholar in Residence,” and, for fifteen years and currently, as a presenter for Lawrence’s “Björklunden Seminars.”
 Teaching at law schools in Bolivia, Germany, and Peru, 2009-14, he served as a Fulbright Scholar.

 Schudson has presented keynotes and seminars at approximately three hundred judicial and professional conferences throughout the world.
 He has testified before congressional committees and the U.S. Commission on Civil Rights on battered women; he was the lead witness before the U.S. Senate Judiciary Committee hearings on child sexual abuse.
 He has been featured on NPR’s All Things Considered, PBS’s The MacNeil-Lehrer Report, and Oprah.

 For his work in the investigation and prosecution of Medicaid fraud and nursing home crimes, Schudson received the U.S. Justice Department’s Award for Superior Performance.
 During his judicial career, he received honors including: Wisconsin Judge of the Year; Foundation for the Improvement of Justice Award; and the National Human Rights Leadership Award.